simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 (here, a 500 microseconds latency and a 2.25 GByte/sec
 bandwidth).
 This link is used for every communication within the cluster.
-The route from ``node-0.simgrid.org`` to ``node-1.simgrid.org`` counts 3 links: the private link of ``node-0.simgrid.org``, the backbone and the private link of ``node-1.simgrid.org``.
+The route from ``node-0.simgrid.org`` to ``node-1.simgrid.org`` counts 3 links: the private link of ``node-0.simgrid.org``, the backbone, and the private link of ``node-1.simgrid.org``.

 .. todo::